It4innovations/hyperqueue/docs/jobs/cresources.md

 it should work without need of any touch.
 If you want to see how is your seen by a worker without actually starting it, you can start ``$ hq worker hwdetect`` that only prints CPUs layout.

 ### Manual specification of CPU configration

-If automatic detection fails, or you want to manually configure set CPU configuration, you can use ``--cpus`` parameter; for example as follows:
+If automatic detection fails, or you want to manually configure set a CPU configuration, you can use ``--cpus`` parameter; for example as follows:

 - 8 CPUs for worker
   ``$ hq worker start --cpus=8``

 - 2 sockets with 12 cores per socket
-  ``$ hq worker --cpus=2x12``
+  ``$ hq worker start --cpus=2x12``

+- Automatic detection of CPUs but ignores HyperThreading (it will detect only the first virtual CPU of each physical CPU) ``$ hq worker start --cpus="no-ht"``